 Liver cancer usually begins in the tissues or nodules of the liver, but can also occur within cells of the liver bile ducts.
 The most common form of liver cancer is hepatocellular carcinoma.
 The exact causes of liver cancer are unknown.
 Some symptoms for early liver cancer are similar to other cancers and non-cancer related illnesses, which can make liver cancer difficult to detect and diagnose.

-- This year, 3,031 Texans are expected to be diagnosed with liver cancer and an estimated 2,205 will die from the disease.
+- In Texas, 3,385 people are expected to be diagnosed with liver cancer and an estimated 2,352 will die from the disease in 2017.

 - Liver cancer is a leading cause of cancer-related deaths globally.

-- Cirrhosis and Alcohol: Many people who develop liver cancer shown signs of cirrhosis, a disease that scars the liver.
+- Cirrhosis and Alcohol: Many people who develop liver cancer show signs of cirrhosis, a disease that scars the liver.
 Liver cells that are damaged from cirrhosis demonstrate a greater risk of developing liver cancer.
-Heavy alcohol use is linked to cirrhosis.
+Heavy alcohol use is a leading cause of cirrhosis.

-- Obesity: Being very overweight and getting limited physical activity increases the risk of liver cancer.
+- Obesity: Being very overweight increases the risk of liver cancer.

 - Long-Term Hepatitis Infections: Hepatitis B and C virus infections left untreated over an extended period of time can lead to cirrhosis.
 These strains of hepatitis spread through unprotected sex, used needles, and childbirth.